Start Stop Reload¶

 @reload command from inside the game.
 Everyone will get a

-message and the game will be briefly paused for all players as the
+message and the game will be briefly paused for all accounts as the

 server reboots.
 Since they are connected to the Portal, their